-The approach assumes losses (i) equal to the amount of own funds requirement, i.e. the MREL LAA plus CBR (written down part); and (ii) that the institution is recapitalised by the level of the RCA.
+The approach assumes (i) losses equal to the amount of own funds requirement, i.e., the MREL LAA plus CBR (written down part); and (ii) that the institution is recapitalised by the level of the RCA.
 Recapitalisation is achieved through the conversion of liabilities, starting from liabilities in subordinated rankings, and thereafter, if needed, converting senior (or pari passu) non-excluded liabilities.
-After resolution, the value of instruments initially held by senior non-excluded debt holders would be the remaining senior debt (not converted part) plus the portion of new equity stemming from the conversion of senior debt (converted part).
+After resolution, the value of instruments initially held by senior non-excluded debt holders would be the remaining senior debt (unconverted part) plus the portion of new equity awarded as a result of the conversion of senior debt (converted part).

-The tool then allocates the newly created shares to the creditors whose liabilities have been converted in proportion to the converted amounts.
-Where NCWO risk is assumed to exist after this step, the shares are re-allocated to creditors of higher rankings to the extent necessary to avoid NCWO risk, taking into account the post conversion equity value of these instruments instead of their nominal value(70).
+The creditors whose liabilities have been converted in proportion to the converted amounts are then allocated the newly created shares.
+Where NCWO risk is assumed to exist after this step, the shares are re-allocated to creditors of higher rankings to the extent necessary to avoid NCWO risk, taking into account the post-conversion equity value of these instruments instead of their nominal value(72).

 These equity instruments are booked on the bank's balance sheet at the same nominal value as the initial liabilities they result from.
-However, the book value does not necessarily reflect the instruments' value for the new shareholders, for whom the relevant value is the market price of the new shares, in line with Article 10(5) of the Commission Delegated Regulation 2018/345 which provides that Valuation 2 "shall provide an estimate of the post-conversion equity value of new shares transferred or issued as consideration to holders of converted capital instruments or other creditors."
-The term "equity value" means an estimated market price, for transferred or issued shares, that results from the application of generally accepted valuation methodologies.
+However, the book value does not necessarily reflect the instruments' value for the new shareholders, for whom the relevant value is the market price of the new shares, in line with Article 10(5) of Commission Delegated Regulation 2018/345, which provides that Valuation 2 'shall provide an estimate of the post-conversion equity value of new shares transferred or issued as consideration to holders of converted capital instruments or other creditors.'The term 'equity value' means an estimated market price, for transferred or issued shares, that results from the application of generally accepted valuation methodologies.
 This value may take into account reasonable expectations for franchise value.

 Historical data shows that listed companies and especially banks under strain may trade significantly below book value.
-In particular, price to book (PtB) ratios of financial institutions were depressed during the financial crisis.
-In addition, PtB ratios of banks with low profitability are generally below par, reflecting the key role of expected earnings in equity valuation of companies.
-To illustrate medium-term PtB values: the average PtB value for a sample of 34 listed banks under SRB's remit from 2012 to 28 June 2019 was 0.523.
+In particular, price to book ('PtB') ratios of financial institutions were depressed during the financial crisis.
+Similarly, the PtB ratios reduced significantly during the Covid-19 pandemic.
+In addition, PtB ratios of banks with low profitability are generally below par, reflecting the key role of expected earnings in the equity valuation of companies.

 The SRB considers that PtB ratios of shares, adjusted for a resolution scenario, can be used to determine a proxy for post-conversion equity value.
 PtB ratios are available for a broad sample of past crisis cases and banks with low profitability.
-Considering historical and current PtB ratios and a necessary adjustment for a resolution scenario, the SRB will assume a default price-to-book value of ptb{OF_from_Senior} = 25%.
-This initial level may be fine-tuned in future iterations of the policy, subject to evidence-based findings.
+Considering historical and current PtB ratios and a necessary adjustment for a resolution scenario, the SRB will assume a default price-to-book value of ptb{OF from Senior} = 25%.